semiologic/uploads-folder/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

-== Frequently Asked Questions ==
+== Change Log ==

-= Help Me! =
+= 2.0 =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.
+- Complete rewrite / package the actual script as a library

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).
+- Code enhancements and optimizations